U.S. deploying new force to Iraq to boost fight against Islamic State

 "We're fighting a campaign across Iraq and Syria so we're going to go where the enemy is, and we're going to conduct operations where they most effectively degrade the capabilities of the enemy," Dunford testified.

-Carter said all coalition members must do more and singled out Turkey, saying it should become more active in the air war against Islamic State, secure its border and go after the militant group's facilitators who "intrude" into the country.

-(Reporting by Phil Stewart and Yeganeh Torbati; Additional reporting by Susan Heavey and Mohammad Zargham in Washington, and Ahmed Rasheed in Baghdad; Editing by Will Dunham)
+(Reporting by Phil Stewart and Yeganeh Torbati; Additional reporting by Warren Strobel, Matt Spetalnick, Susan Heavey and Mohammad Zargham in Washington, and Ahmed Rasheed and Stephen Kalin in Baghdad; Editing by Will Dunham, Stuart Grudgings and Lisa Shumaker)